drabとは 意味・読み方・使い方

 drab (comparative drabber, superlative drabbest)

-- Of the colour of some types of drabcloth: dull brownish yellow or dun.
+- Of the color of some types of drabcloth: dull brownish yellow or dun.

-- (by extension) Particularly of colour: dull, uninteresting.
+- (by extension) Particularly of color: dull, uninteresting.

 派生語